This was, as the saying goes, a weekend of two halves... Or at least two cameras over two visits to Lyme Park.

 Even as a child I preferred these two novels over Tolkien's Hobbits & Wizards fantasies.
 Alan Garner made it feel as if I could just as easily have been the protagonist as Colin or Susan.
 They are grounded in the 'normal' so the 'not normal' is hugely emphasised as a result.
 That is missing in all of Tolkien's books (for me anyway).
 Not to mention Garner's lack of sentimentality compared to Tolkein.
 A plus point for me.

-And I still expected to meet Cadellin Silverbrow.
+And despite everything I still expected to meet Cadellin Silverbrow.

 I live in hope.